 - The purpose of the instructional program in the School District of Osceola County is to provide appropriate instructional and selected services to enable students to perform at or above their grade level academically.
 Promotion, however, is based primarily on student proficiency in reading, writing, mathematics, social studies, and science, and is not automatic. - Decisions regarding student promotion, and retention and good cause placement are primarily the responsibility of the individual school's professional staff.
 The final decision concerning grade placement is the responsibility of the principal. - Student promotion in the Osceola County schools is based upon an evaluation of each student's achievement in terms of appropriate instructional goals.
-The determination should reflect the recommendation of the school-based placement committee based upon the following: successful progress in the county adopted curriculum, progress tests, classroom assignments, daily observation, standardized tests, and other objective data.
-The primary responsibility for determining each student's level of performance and ability to function academically, socially and emotionally at the next grade level is that of the classroom teacher, subject to review and approval of the principal.
+The determination should reflect the recommendation of the school-based placement committee.
+The primary responsibility for determining each student's level of performance and ability to perform academically, socially and emotionally at the next grade level is that of the classroom teacher, subject to review and approval of the principal.